fbpx

 Summer is here, and that means possible brown outs (power shortages) and even blackouts (power outages) for most of the country.
 Things get more complex when we have fish and aquariums; which is why it’s so important to have a backup plan in case power goes out for longer than a few hours.
 Here is how you can plan ahead to keep fish alive during a power outage.

-What Happens During Power Outage
+What Happens During Power Outages

 When power to your aquarium stops, there are three critical events that occur:

-• Oxygen depletes
+2. Oxygen depletes from water

-• Ammonia accumulates
+3. Ammonia accumulates in water

 Today we’re taking a look at each of these things in detail and offering a few suggestions on how you can prepare for a brownout or blackout in your area of the country.

-Temperature Begins Fluctuating
+Aquarium Water Temperature Begins Fluctuating

 Your aquarium temperature is one of the most important factors in the health of your tank.
 Rapid changes in water temperature not only stress out your fish, it puts them at risk for disease.
+If you’re not monitoring your aquarium temperatures, you need to start.

 One thing you can do to stay prepared is keep clean, purified, frozen water in gallon jugs in your freezer.

-(Read about ways to control temperature during winter in Keeping You and Your Pets Safe Without Power in Winter)
+Read about ways to control temperature during winter in Keeping You and Your Pets Safe Without Power in Winter

 The Nitrogen Cycle